grafana/mimir/docs/sources/architecture/_index.md

 # Grafana Mimir architecture

-Grafana Mimir has a component-based architecture.
+Grafana Mimir has a microservices-based architecture.
-The system has multiple horizontally scalable components that run separately and in parallel.
+The system has multiple horizontally scalable microservices that can run separately and in parallel.
+Grafana Mimir microservices are called components.

 <!-- Diagram source at https://docs.google.com/presentation/d/1bHp8_zcoWCYoNU2AhO2lSagQyuIrghkCncViSqn14cU/edit -->

 ![Architecture of Grafana Mimir](../images/architecture.png)

-## Components
+## Grafana Mimir components

 Most components are stateless and do not require any data persisted between process restarts.
 Some components are stateful and rely on non-volatile storage to prevent data loss between process restarts.
 For details about each component, see its page.